rubenxyz/tsv-to-yaml-converter/temp/refactor.md

 The codebase is well-architected but would benefit significantly from the proposed refactoring.
 The main focus should be on:

-1. **Immediate**: Fix code quality issues
+1. **Immediate**: Fix code quality issues and split large files
-2. **Short-term**: Split large files into focused components
+2. **Short-term**: Improve separation of concerns
 3. **Medium-term**: Optimize performance and add advanced features

-This refactoring will result in a more maintainable, performant, and scalable codebase.
+This refactoring will result in a more maintainable, performant, and scalable codebase ready for production use.

+**Overall Grade**: **B+** - Good structure with room for organization and performance improvements.